BZahory/latest-ethereum-block-details/README.md

-There are pieces in place meant to make the code scalable (e.g., use of a root reducer, TS and lint rules, expandable file structure), with the notable exception of a react-router-dom implementation; it's unclear if this would scale as a single-page application or not until further development, as this would violate the boat anchor principle if done right now.
+There are pieces in place meant to make the code scalable (e.g., use of a root reducer, TS and lint rules, expandable file structure), with the notable exception of a react-router-dom implementation; it's unclear if this would scale as a single-page application or not until further development, so this would violate the boat anchor principle if done right now.

 ## Available Scripts